 Anything more than 5g and you should make sure that your post workout supplement doesn’t contain any, as too much creatine can lead to stomach bloating.

-If you are a woman looking to train for a sport or athletic event then you should absolutely be taking a pre workout.
-If you are training for Crossfit or powerlifting or bodybuilding then you should definitely be taking a pre workout.
-If you are training to lose weight or to “tone up” your arms, legs, and abs, then you should be taking a pre workout.
+If you are a woman looking to train for a sport or athletic event then you should absolutely be taking a pre-workout.
+You should also be taking a pre-workout if you are training for Crossfit or powerlifting or bodybuilding.
+If you are training to lose weight or to “tone up” your arms, legs, and abs, then you should be taking a pre-workout.

 Recommended Pre Workout for Women